d9pouces/Multisync/doc/source/installation.rst

 You should not have to create a user or a database for MultiSync since its role is to reuse the database/tables of an existing application.
-MultiSync is able to deal with all standard Django database servers: PostgreSQL, SQLite, MySQL or OracleDB.
+MultiSync deals with all standard Django database servers: PostgreSQL, SQLite, MySQL or OracleDB.

 Application